mavropalias/Instasoda/web/README.md

 Instasoda/web
 =============

-This is the main code repo of the project (public website, API, mobile website/app).

-### /api
-Instasoda's API

-### /m
-Mobile version of instasoda.
-The files that reside there use /api to interact with the server.
+Main website and mobile version of the system.
+We use Expressjs with EJS for the templates.